These are the SURPAS bylaws for 2018. Download here.

 B. The two Communication & Outreach Officers have the discretionary power to divide the following tasks as they see fit:

-1. Communicating to the public information, events, and news related to the activities of the Council and SURPAS in concordance with the Webmaster.
+1. Communicate to the public information, events, and news related to the activities of the Council and SURPAS in concordance with the Webmaster.

-2. Updating and maintaining the SURPAS Facebook page.
+2. Update and maintain the SURPAS Facebook page.

-3. Posting SURPAS fliers around campus as needed.
+3. Post SURPAS fliers around campus as needed.

-4. Overseeing all official outgoing email communications of the Leadership Team and the Council by managing the common email account and the email lists of SURPAS.
+4. Oversee all official outgoing email communications of the Leadership Team and the Council by managing the common email account and the email lists of SURPAS.
 Management will mean ensuring timely and accurate replies to incoming emails by notifying responsible officers or via a meeting agenda item.
-The communication officers may reply in order to acknowledge the incoming email was received.
+The Communication & Outreach Officers may reply in order to acknowledge the incoming email was received.
 It is the responsibility of the Communication & Outreach Officers and the Co-Chairs to ensure that everybody is up to speed with the important current affairs.

 Section 1: General

 For the purpose of this section, Committee refers to Committees as well as the Leadership Team.
-Committees shall assign a chair and a secretary from among their members.
+Committees shall assign a chair or co-chairs and a secretary (as needed) from among their members.